Written by 10:17 pm Biology, Immunology • 22 Comments

 Immune soldiers undergoing rigorous screening during their developmental stages in thymus and Bone Marrow.
 (Immune Tolerance)

-Removal of autoreactive immune cells before they enter circulation is Central tolerance but some cells are smart enough to escape central tolerance and enter circulation.
+Removal of autoreactive immune cells before they enter circulation is Central tolerance, but some cells are smart enough to escape central tolerance and enter circulation.
 Here Peripheral tolerance comes into play.
-It controls these cells by inactivating them by using special type of T-cells called Regulatory T cell (Treg cells) and prevent the autoreactive cells from attacking body.
-That’s how every immune cell is wired to kill the pathogens but somehow during autoimmunity, this wiring short-circuits and immune cells start destroying self-cells.
+It controls these cells by inactivating them by using a special type of T-cells called Regulatory T cell (Treg cells) and prevents the autoreactive cells from attacking the body.
+Immune cells designed to kill pathogens short-circuit during autoimmunity, and they begin to destroy self-cells.

 Table: Classification of autoimmune disease and their mechanism of action.
 Adapted from (Marrack et al., 2001)